clarktozer/spfx-webhooks-manager/README.md

 Create a webpart page and add the webpart.
 The files to run the webpart will be served from localhost.

+You will also need to change the JSOM external urls in the config.json to be your site collection.

 ```bash
 gulp clean
 gulp serve --nobrowser